 Actor.
 Martial artist.
 Guitarist.
 When Steven Seagal wasn’t playing action hero, he was producing music, releasing first album ‘Songs from the Crystal Cave’ in 2005.
 The eclectic LP featured duets with the likes of Stevie Wonder and Jamaican musicians Tony Rebel and Lady Saw.
 After releasing second album ‘Mojo Priest’ in 2006, Seagal toured the US and Europe with band Thunderbox.

 Jeff Bridges sticks to what he knows and it works for him.
 The Dude’s performance as Bad Blake in Crazy Heart saw him play another scruffy slacker character and his excursions into music haven’t varied far beyond country and western.
-T Bone Burnett produced his eponymous second album this year.
+T Bone Burnett produced his eponymous second album in 2011.

 Although he’s never released any albums, Jeff Goldblum can play a mean jazz piano.
 Watch him in action on YouTube.